atienzamaan/-MeXE402_Midterm_Atienza-Manalo/README.md

 ## **3. Converting categorical labels/text to numeric form.**

 Label Encoder
 >A Label Encoder in scikit-learn is used to convert categorical labels (text or other non-numeric values) into numerical form.
 This is particularly useful in machine learning models, which generally require inputs to be in numeric form.
+Since gender is the only non-numeric value, this is the only thing that can be replaced

 <h2 align="center">